 - Relevance of topics and practical examples to the context of your own professional practice

-- Guided independent study, directed research and reading as well as tutor-marked assignments, including a portfolio of evidence, to reinforce learning
+- Guided independent study, directed research and reading as well as tutor-marked assignments, including a portfolio of evidence and a published article, to reinforce learning

 This course can be taken alongside your professional studies elsewhere or as part of your informal career development programme.
 It will be of particular value to educators teaching business management, finance, tax law and professional English in further education establishments or delivering continuing professional development courses to tax, accounting and finance practitioners.

 You will be encouraged to relate the content of the module to your own professional experiences.
 Therefore, you will need access to formal or informal educational settings to apply the ideas in practice and carry out observations.
 Non-teachers will be asked to look back on their experience as students.

 Upon successful completion, students are awarded professional qualification certificates from two Schools: Professional Certificate in Teaching English for Specific Purposes (ESP) from London School of Finance and Law and Oxford Certificate in English for Specific Purposes Instruction from Oxford School of Advanced TESOL Studies.

 - Knowledge and understanding

 - Key skills

 - Professional training

 - Management consultancy

 - Coaching, mentoring and counselling in finance, tax advisory and business management